 28-UNIT APARTMENT COMPLEX

-The Harbor View Apartments are a 28-unit complex in the “Canal” area of San Rafael.
+The Harbor View Apartments is a 28-unit complex in the “Canal” area of San Rafael.
 There are 3-3BR apartments and 25-2BR units.
-Overall the building is in average condition and in need of remodeling and upgrading.
+Overall, the building is in average condition and in need of remodeling and upgrading.
 Current rents are significantly below market rates.
-13 of the units have restricted low rents.
+13 of the units have deed-restricted rents.

 The property is in an “opportunity zone,” potentially allowing an investor to remodel the units to take advantage of the significant tax savings in doing so.
-For a long term investor, the upside is tremendous.
+There is an assumable Re-Development loan of approximately $450,000 that is forgiven over the next 12 years.
+The loan will subordinate to a reasonable new first loan.
+For a long-term investor, the upside is tremendous

 The building was built in 1961 with a garden courtyard design around a central swimming pool.
 There is covered parking along one side of the building providing one space per tenant.
 The building has two water heaters and a common laundry room.
-Unit sizes are slightly below average, with most 2BR’s at 720 sf.
 Gas-fired wall heaters provide the heating and kitchens feature a gas stove.

 Rents are significantly below the market.
 Projected market rents are assuming the same current condition.
 Remodeling should result in significantly higher rents.
 Many apartments do not have rental agreements.
 Rents and deposits to be confirmed with Estoppels to be provided.